travdevops/Devops-Project-Based-Learning/GIT-project.md

  ### - Git solves the basic issues with source code sharing.

-# INITIALZING A NEW REPOSITORY!
+# Initializing a New GIT Repository!

  We must have installed Git properly on the terminal.